-Mouse anti-vinculin primary antibody (Sigma) and AlexaFluor 546 goat anti-mouse secondary antibody (Molecular Probes) were used to visualize vinculin.
-Rat anti-CD44 primary antibody (Hermes-1, Pierce) and AlexaFluor 647 chicken anti-rat secondary antibody (Molecular Probes) were used to visualize CD44.
+secondary antibody (Molecular Probes) were used to visualize CD44.
 Nuclei were labeled with 4',6-diamidino-2-phenylindole (DAPI, Invitrogen).
-To overcome the diffusion limitations imposed by the small pores of the HA overlay, prior to immunostaining but after cell fixation, the HA overlay was digested by treatment with 300 μ g/ml hyaluronidase (Sigma) for one hour.
-Three-dimensional confocal stacks were acquired on a swept-field upright confocal microscope equipped with a 60× water-immersion lens (Prairie Technologies).
+To overcome the diffusion limitations imposed by the small pores of the HA overlay, prior to immunostaining but after cell fixation, the HA overlay was digested by treatment with 300 $\mu g/ml$ hyaluronidase (Sigma) for 1 h.
+Three-dimensional confocal stacks were acquired on a swept-field upright confocal microscope equipped with a 60 \times waterimmersion lens (Prairie Technologies).

+2.7.
 Centrifugation assay

 After a specified adhesion time, hydrogels were submerged in fresh serum-free media, and the cell culture plate was sealed with adhesive plate sealers.
 The plate was then inverted and centrifuged for 5 min at 100 g [26].
-Cells remaining on the hydrogels were then fixed and stained with DAPI and manually counted using a $40 \times \text{lens}$ on a Nikon TE2000E2 microscope.
+Cells remaining on the hydrogels were then fixed and stained with DAPI and manually counted using a $40\times$ lens on a Nikon TE2000E2 microscope.

+2.8.
 Data analysis and statistics